Sunday: Modern practices

 In the Eastern Orthodox Church, Sunday begins at the Little Entrance of Vespers (or All-Night Vigil) on Saturday evening and runs until "Vouchsafe, O Lord" (after the "prokeimenon") of Vespers on Sunday night.
 During this time, the dismissal at all services begin with the words, "May Christ our True God, who rose from the dead ...."
 Anyone who wishes to receive Holy Communion at Divine Liturgy on Sunday morning is required to attend Vespers the night before (see Eucharistic discipline).
 Among Orthodox Christians, Sunday is considered to be a "Little Pascha" (Easter), and because of the Paschal joy, the making of prostrations is forbidden, except in certain circumstances.

 Some languages lack separate words for "Saturday" and "Sabbath" (e.g. Italian, Portuguese).
-Outside the English-speaking world, Sabbath as a word, if it is used, refers to the Saturday (or the specific Jewish practices on it); Sunday is called the Lord's Day e.g. in Romance languages and Modern Greek.
-On the other hand, English-speaking Christians often refer to the Sunday as the Sabbath (other than Seventh-day Sabbatarians); a practice which, probably due to the international connections and the Latin tradition of the Roman Catholic Church, is more widespread among (but not limited to) Protestants.
+Outside the English-speaking world, Sabbath as a word, if it is used, refers to the Saturday, or the specific Jewish practices on it.
+Sunday is called the Lord's Day e.g. in Romance languages and Modern Greek.
+English-speaking Christians often refer to the Sunday as the Sabbath, other than Seventh-day Sabbatarians, a practice which, probably due to the international connections and the Latin tradition of the Roman Catholic Church, is more widespread among, but not limited to, Protestants.
 Quakers traditionally referred to Sunday as "First Day" eschewing the pagan origin of the English name, while referring to Saturday as the "Seventh day".

 Some Christian denominations, called "Seventh-day Sabbatarians", observe a Saturday Sabbath.
 Christians in the Seventh-day Adventist, Seventh Day Baptist, and Church of God (Seventh-Day) denominations, as well as many Messianic Jews, have maintained the practice of abstaining from work and gathering for worship on Saturdays (sunset to sunset) as did all of the followers of God in the Old Testament.